emacs-mirror/emacs/mps/manual/source/reference/index.rst

     ``classes_count`` is the number of :term:`size classes <size class>` in the cache.

-    ``classes`` points to the an array describing the size classes in the cache.
+    ``classes`` points to an array describing the size classes in the cache.

     Returns :c:macro:`MPS_RES_OK` if the segregated allocation cache is created successfully.
 Returns :c:macro:`MPS_RES_MEMORY` or